lkrych/dodomain/README.md

 ```
   ## DB Setup

-  Dodomain is using `mysql v 8.0.11`
+  Dodomain is using `mysql v 8.0.11`.

-  There are 3 associated databases with this web application
+  There are 3 associated databases with this web application:

-  dodomain_development, dodomain_test, dodomain_production
+  `dodomain_development`, `dodomain_test`, `dodomain_production`.

   These databases were created with the `CREATE DATABASE dodomain_{environment}` command.

-  I created two tables for this application: users and domains
+  I created two tables for this application: users and domains.

   The SQL was run using Rails migrations, which you can view in the `./db/migrate` file.

 ## DB Tables

-  To view the database schema go to `db/schema.rb`
+  To view the database schema go to `db/schema.rb`.

 ### Users table